MENU

 Although none of the settings in the manuscript are explicitly attributed to the composer Robert Johnson (1588-1633), the tune for “Get yee hence” in Twice’s manuscript was likely composed by him.
 This attribution rests primarily on the fact that Twice’s songbook includes a number of other songs Johnson is known to have written for early plays and masques (Long 81).
 Johnson is now best-known for writing the original music to “Where the bee sucks”(5.1.98) and “Full fathom five” (1.2.474) from Shakespeare’s The Tempest.

-Scholars such as John Cutts and John H. Long have argued that the tune of “Get yee hence” presented in this manuscript (which also appears in NYPL Drexel MS 4041) represents the original music for performance, while Tiffany Stern suggests that the song pre-dates the play.
+Scholars such as John Cutts and John H. Long have argued that the tune of “Get yee hence” presented in this manuscript (the tune also appears in NYPL Drexel MS 4041 with a previously unknown second verse not printed in The Winter's Tale) represents the original music for performance, while Tiffany Stern suggests that the song pre-dates the play.

 Twice’s songbook also includes a number of other songs from plays and masques, including Ben Jonson’s The Devil is an Ass and John Webster’s The Duchess of Malfi.
 Although her music teacher was likely the one who copied the songs, Twice, a Gloucester native, was this manuscript’s intended user and audience: she was expected to read not only the lyrics, but also the vocal line, and the accompaniment so that she could sing while accompanying herself on the lute.